phestrada/OME/README.md

 **Important:**

 **Be aware the modules chain length.
 Polyphonic 1v/oct and clock inputs sources should have the same length.
-Otherwise there may be offsets, desynchronization and undesirable results.**
+Otherwise there may be offsets, desynchronization and undesirable results.** [See: Timing](https://vcvrack.com/manual/VoltageStandards#Timing
+)
 ### TEZCA
 GUI cosmetic fixes.
 ## Versions